123pyLeo/123pyLeo.github.io/publications.md

 ## Under submission

-- **FASR-Net: Unsupervised Shadow Removal Leveraging Inherent Frequency Priors**

-  We propose **FASR-Net**, an unsupervised Frequency Aware Shadow Removal Network, to tackle the challenges of shadow removal by exploiting the frequency characteristics of shadow regions.
-FASR-Net features a **Wavelet Attention Downsampling Module (WADM)** that integrates wavelet-based image decomposition and deformable attention to enhance shadow detail.
-It introduces innovative loss functions, including **frequency loss**, **brightness-chromaticity loss**, and **alignment loss**, to improve shadow removal.
-Experimental results on the **AISTD** and **SRD** datasets show that FASR-Net outperforms existing unsupervised and some supervised methods, with ablation studies confirming the importance of each component.
+- **FASR-Net: Unsupervised Shadow Removal Leveraging Inherent Frequency Priors** FASR-Net, an innovative unsupervised network for shadow removal that leverages the frequency characteristics of shadow regions.
+Key features include a Wavelet Attention Downsampling Module (WADM) for enhanced shadow detail and novel loss functions—frequency loss, brightness-chromaticity loss, and alignment loss—to boost performance.
+Our experiments on the AISTD and SRD datasets demonstrate that FASR-Net surpasses many existing unsupervised and supervised methods.

 <br>

 ---

 ## Ongoing Project

-⭐The idea is currently being conceived and will be updated soon.
+- The idea is currently being conceived and will be updated soon.

 <br>